hardlianotion/zounds/README.md

 Install

-This was built with ruby 2.3.1 and uses bundler to manage the builds.
+This was built with ruby 2.3.1 with ruby-dev, using bundler to manage the builds.

 FIXME - to be completed...